vinnie-wu/CPEN-442-A3/README.md

 **Coin Mining Machine**

 Mining of a blob data using SHA256 hash.
 It finds the coin (hash value), such that the SHA256 hash starts with a series of zeros.
+Done with my group members Luke, Eric, and Sebastian.